 Public Notice of Meeting

-For a subdivision: The Town Clerk will publish notice in the official paper of the Town, The Syracuse Post Standard or the DeWitt Times, within ten days of the scheduled meeting and send letters to all property owners within 300 feet of the subject property.
+For a subdivision: The Town Clerk will publish notice in the official paper of the Town, The Syracuse Post Standard or the Eagle Bulletin, within five (in some cases 14) days of the scheduled meeting and send letters to all property owners within 300 feet of the subject property.

 Peter Webber, Chairman